| Home | Our Hope | |

 Now faith is the conviction concerning those things that are in hope, as if it were these things in action, and the revelation of those things that are unseen; (Hebrews 11:1)

-In the year when the prophetic Fall Feasts are fulfilled, by this day the glory of the Messiah will have filled the earth for 10 days.
+In the year when the prophetic Fall Feasts are fulfilled, by this day, the glory of the Messiah will have filled the earth for 10 days.
 His wrath will also have been poured out on the people who remain.
-Yet during those 10 days there has been a last chance at salvation.
-By his grace God will have allowed salvation by faith to remain despite the hope being present, though somewhat distant (in the air).
+Yet during those 10 days, there has been a last chance at salvation.
+By his grace, God will have allowed salvation by faith to remain despite the hope being present, though somewhat distant (in the air).

 At the end of those days, on that future Yom Kippur, that solemn day, the judgement will fall.
 Billions will be cut-off from God.

 In Israel, this feast day involved a complicated set of sacrifices by the priests that show the final disposal of sin.
 Although Jesus' sacrifice has taken sin away from us, the record of sin still exists.
-This feast symbolizes the removal of sin the day that Jesus' atoning sacrifice wipes the record clean.
+This feast symbolizes the removal of sin, the day that Jesus' atoning sacrifice wipes the record clean.

 This may be hard for some to understand.
-In a previous lesson we learned that we are justified before God because Jesus' paid the debt we owed.
+In a previous lesson, we learned that we are justified before God because Jesus paid the debt we owed.
 This is in the same way as a legal court where a man is freed or redeemed because his debt has been paid.
 But the court record still exists.
 This feast points to a day when even the court records will be destroyed.

 The Feast of Tabernacles begins 5 days after the Day of Atonement and lasts for 8 days.
 It marks the period of time when God was with his people, the Israelites, while they wandered in the desert.
 It symbolizes the coming time when God will again be with his people.
 It is also associated with temporary dwellings where God kept his people before they were to come into their promise.

-A Sukkah (singular of the plural Sukkot) is a simple tent like structure.
-For the 40 years the Israelites wandered in the wilderness these were the places where they lived and took down and set up as they moved about.
-A Sukkah is essentially a tent, and is associated with the word "tabernacle."
-Sukkot also talks about these temporary bodies that we live in as we travel through this wilderness.
-It speaks about the new bodies we will live in on that future Feast of Sukkot.
+In other verses, the Bible says they are to live in "Sukkot", little structures.
+The Hebrew word "Sukkot" is translated here as the word "booths."
+A Sukkah (singular of the plural Sukkot) is a simple, tent-like structure.
+For the 40 years the Israelites wandered in the wilderness, these were the dwellings they lived in, and took down and set up as they moved about.
+A Sukkah is essentially a tent, and is also associated with the word "tabernacle."

 Revelation talks about this time.